 Ethics Statement: We don’t get paid by the manufacturer to write these reviews.
 No one is perfect and we do make money from the “Where To Buy” links below, but this is our best attempt at an honest and objective review from an average riders’ perspective.

-For 2012, Salomon did a little more work on the improvements from 2011 and made the articulation throughout the boot a little more flex friendly.
+For 2012, Salomon did a little more work on the improvements from 2011 and made the articulation throughout the boot a little more flex-friendly.
 They call it re-flex tech, but whatever you want to call it, we like it.
-It helps the boot last longer then the average boot without articulation points throughout the boot.
+It helps the boot last longer than the average boot without articulation points throughout the boot.
 The 2012 Dialogue is the call, but the 2011 isn’t bad either.